Neural-Systems-at-UIO/nutil/docs/Acknowledgement.rst

 **Contact us**

-For user support and to report issues contact us at: support@ebrains.eu
+For user support and to report issues: support@ebrains.eu